sstsimulator/sst-docs/docs/cpp/component/registerClock.md

 ## Remarks

 This sets up a function to be called at regular intervals.
-Often these Clock::Handler functions are where a good portion of the work is done.
+Often, these Clock::Handler functions are where a good portion of the work is done.

 Tasks that are often performed: